-The Debt-to-Income Ratio (DTI) is one of the ways to assert ability to pay; that is, a way Lenders have to calculate if they will lend money to someone.
-The Debt-to-Income ratio (DTI) is all about figuring out if the borrower will be able to pay back the loan instead of constant defaulting because he/she is so stuffed with bills to pay and not enough money (income) to back them up.
+The Debt-to-Income Ratio’s (DTI) definition is a measure that allows one to compare the ability an individual has to afford a monthly debt payment out of their monthly gross income.
+The so-called ability to pay results from this calculation and that lenders consider this ability to pay when lending money to individuals.
+The Debt-to-Income ratio (DTI) is all about figuring out if the borrower will be able to pay back the loan instead of constantly defaulting because they are struggling with bills to pay and not enough money (income) to back them up.

-First thing you need to do to understand the Debt-to-income calculator is that the debt-to-income is calculated in the monthly sphere.
+The first thing you need to understand is that the Debt-to-income calculator is calculated in the monthly sphere.

-In our example, for you to understand clearly, we have put only loan-kind of debt, but you should also put anything that is a monthly expense, like alimony/child support, the minimum payment of your credit cards, monthly rent (if you do not own the house), student loans and whatever else is a monthly expense.
+In our example, for you to understand clearly, we have put only loan-kind of debt.
+Still, you should also put anything that is considered a monthly expense after you arrive at your debt-to-income: alimony/child support, the minimum payment of your credit cards, monthly rent (if you do not own the house), student loans, and whatever else is a monthly expense.

 If the debt-to-income ratio is assigned to decide if a lender will give money to a borrower, there has to be a bad and a good debt-to-income ratio number, right?